bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-04-03 15:27 Thursday
 So I'm adding `getSubiewId()`to Backbome.subviews to let me use something other than the `subviewId` to hash subviews.

+## 2014-04-04 16:02 Friday
+- [ ] Re-engineer the indicator milestone table in Edit Result view to use the new approach with template view.

+- [ ] Adding a new column object should cause the body of the data table to re-render to include the new columns